-- A major rise in the acid level of the blood and tissues as the flow of blood to far parts of the body is impaired.
-This type of imbalance is marked by sickly sweet smelling breath and vomiting.
+The symptoms of bad breath and vomiting occur due to a major rise in the acid level of the blood and tissues as the flow of blood to far parts of the body is impaired.

 - High blood pressure in general or high blood pressure in the arms compared to the legs

-- Increased blood flow through the arteries of the chest visible on X-rays.
-This usually doesn't appear before the child is 10 to 12 years old.
+Another symptom found in older children and adults with the condition is increased blood flow through the arteries of the chest, which is visible on X-rays.
+This usually doesn't appear before the patient is 10 to 12 years old.

 The cause of CoA is unknown.
 Because CoA often develops along with other congenital heart defects, having one of the following conditions may increase the chances of a patient having CoA: